cindyhalim/scheduler/README.md

 # Interview Scheduler

 Interview Scheduler is a full stack web application built with React, Node, Axios, and WebSockets to manage interview schedules for the week.
-In addition, this product has been set up with Jest, Storybook, and Cypress.
+In addition, tests has been set up with Jest, Storybook, and Cypress.

 ## Final Product